Habits can be useful and efficient… traps

 I like a cup of instant coffee first thing in the morning.
-Every morning, without fail.
-For as long as I remember.
+It’s been a habit – every morning, without fail – and for as long as I remember.

-And I always add a spoon of CoffeeMate, a coffee whitener, after making the coffee.
+And I always add a spoon of CoffeeMate, a coffee whitener, to my coffee.
 Always.

-Now, first thing in the morning is the time of day when we are mostly working on autopilot.
-Doing things automatically.
+Now, ‘first thing in the morning’ is the time of day when most of us are operating on autopilot.
+We’re doing things automatically.
 Without much thought.
-Which is why it’s the best time of the day to introduce new habits.

-Anyway, one thing that’s forever bothered me was that the CoffeeMate would stick to the spoon, and it would take ages of stirring to get it free of whitener.
+Anyway, back to my morning coffee.
+And there’s one thing that’s always bothered me – the CoffeeMate would stick to the spoon, and it would take ages of stirring to get it free of whitener.
 (Yes, I live an exciting life.)

 Then one day, a couple of months ago, I used a different spoon to add the whitener.
-I accidentally used a dry spoon – and the whitener didn’t stick.
+I accidentally used a dry spoon – not the one I’d just used to make the coffee.
+And the whitener didn’t stick this time!

-A revelation!
-It changed my life.
-Well, no, it didn’t – but I do get to drink my coffee whole seconds sooner…
+It changed my life… Well, no, it didn’t – but I now get to drink my coffee whole seconds sooner…

 Sticky spoons – sticky habits